 Now… as you no doubt noticed, there are some other details in the interface here.

 There are the options up top, like Archive after sending.
-There’s the Archive button by each email.
+There’s an Archive and Delete button by each email.
 And there are the ChatGPT and Email template icons in the reply window.